 Flashing headlights.
 Only flash your headlights to let other road users know that you are there.
 Do not flash your headlights to convey any other message or intimidate other road users.

-It’s pretty customary by now to tell other road users you’re expecting them to pull out with a quick light flash, but it turns out you’re not supposed to do this.
+It’s pretty customary by now to signal to other road users that you’re expecting them to pull out with a quick flash of your lights, but it turns out you’re not supposed to do this.

-If, for example, you’re flashing your lights to warn other motorists of a speed camera, it could actually get you in trouble.
+For example, if you’re flashing your lights to warn other motorists of a speed camera, it could actually get you in trouble.
 Confused explains.

-You don’t want to be getting into trouble for warning other motorists of cameras or speaking in morse-code to the car in front.
+You don’t want to get into trouble for warning other motorists about cameras or speaking in Morse code to the car in front.

 Highway Code (Rule 112) The horn